charleskoffler/clprolf/docs/clprolf_insights.md

 "with_compat" is a modifier in a declaration of variable(local variable, attribute or argument).
 The interest of 'with_compat' is to understand for the user that it is not an object which have a particular class, but an object which have a particular compatibility.
 So, of course, we can find it typical in a local variable declaration, or a argument definition.
+Remarks:
-Remark: there's not a with_compat indication for the return type of a method, as an exception of the rule, the return type is not a variable declaration.
+* there's not a with_compat indication for the return type of a method, as an exception of the rule, the return type is not a variable declaration.
 Indeed, there's already one, in general, in the body of the method.
 And there is one in the declaration of the variable which will receive the result when the calling occurs.
+* with_compat is allowed with any clprolf interface type, capacity or version.
+So the capacities can be used directly although a class can not directly inherits from a capacity interface.

 ### SMALL DIFFERENCES IN HERITABILITY